yiiext/taggable-behavior/readme_en.txt

 }
 ~~~

-For using AR model for tags (for example, to bind custom behavior), use EARTaggableBehaviour.
+For using AR model for tags (for example, to bind custom behavior), use EARTaggableBehavior.

 To do it add following to your config: